Father's Day: France

-In France lighter manufacturer Flaminaire introduced the idea of Father's Day first in 1949 for commercial reasons.
+In France, lighter manufacturer Flaminaire introduced the idea of Father's Day first in 1949, for commercial reasons.
 Director Marcel Quercia wanted to sell their lighter in France.
 In 1950, they introduced "la Fête des Pères", which would take place every third Sunday of June (following the American example).
 Their slogan is "Nos papas nous l'ont dit, pour la fête des pères, ils désirent tous un Flaminaire" (Our dads told us, for Father's Day, they all want a Flaminaire).
 In 1952, the holiday was officially decreed.
-A national Father's Day committee was set up to give a prize for fathers who deserved it most (originally, candidates were nominated by the social services of each town hall's/mayor's office); This complements la Fête des Mères (Mother's Day) which was made official in France in 1928 and added to the calendar in Vichy in 1941.
+A national Father's Day committee was set up to give a prize for fathers who deserved it most (originally, candidates were nominated by the social services of each town hall's/mayor's office).
+This complements la Fête des Mères (Mother's Day), which was made official in France in 1928 and added to the calendar in Vichy France in 1941.

 Germany

 Hiking tour on Father's Day with smaller wagons.

 In Germany, Father's Day (Vatertag) is celebrated differently from other parts of the world, as it is celebrated on Ascension Day (the Thursday forty days after Easter), which is a federal holiday.
 Regionally, it is also called gentlemen's day, Herrentag or Männertag (men's day).
-It is a tradition for groups of males (young and old but usually excluding pre-teenage boys) to do a hiking tour with one or more smaller wagons, Bollerwagen, pulled by manpower.
+It is a tradition for groups of males (young and old, but usually excluding pre-teenage boys) to do a hiking tour with one or more smaller wagons, Bollerwagen, pulled by manpower.
 In the wagons are wine or beer bottles (according to the region) and traditional regional food, Hausmannskost.
 Many men use this holiday as an opportunity to get drunk.
 According to the Federal Statistical Office of Germany, alcohol-related traffic accidents triple on this day.
 The tradition of Father's Day is especially prevalent in Eastern Germany.

-These traditions are probably rooted in Christian Ascension Day's processions to the farmlands, which has been celebrated since the 18th century.
+These traditions are probably rooted in Christian Ascension Day's processions to the farmlands, which has been celebrated since the 18^{th} century.
 Men would be seated in a wooden cart and carried to the village's plaza, and the mayor would award a prize to the father who had the most children, usually with a big piece of ham.
-In the late 19th century the religious component was progressively lost, especially in urban areas such as Berlin, and groups of men organized walking excursions with beer and ham.
-By the 20th century, alcohol consumption had become a major part of the tradition.
+In the late 19^{th} century the religious component was progressively lost, especially in urban areas such as Berlin, and groups of men organized walking excursions with beer and ham.
+By the 20^{th} century, alcohol consumption had become a major part of the tradition.
 Many people will take the following Friday off work, and some schools are closed on that Friday as well; many people then use the resulting four-day-long weekend for a short vacation.